 Also, it's outright stated that it's not the size of your mind that matters, it's the size of your heart.

 Final Fantasy XII runs on Grey and Gray Morality, and as such it demonstrates that in a war the people on the other side are people just like the heroes.
 With the exception of a single minor villain, the Archadians are normal humans beings with dignity, honor, and perfectly understandable reasons for why they do what they do.
-Even the Big Bad Vayne is a Necessarily EvilAnti-Villain—he is fully aware that he is doing evil things but considers them needed to achieve the ends he desires.
+Even Vayne is a Necessarily EvilAnti-Villain — he's fully aware that he is doing evil things but considers them needed to achieve the ends he desires.

 By the end, the anvil that keeps getting dropped is "trusting in people is a really, really good thing."
 Mr. Hanekoma even tells Neku that his world will only extend as far as he wants it to, and if he stays a shut-in his whole life, he'll always be miserable.